nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 In order to generate the intended configurations two repositories are needed.

-1. A repo to save intended configurations to once generated.
-[See]](./navigating-golden.md#git-settings)
+1. A repo to save [intended configurations](./navigating-golden.md#git-settings) to once generated.
-2. A repo that stores Backups used to as the actual configurations.
-[See]](./navigating-golden.md#git-settings)
+2. A repo that stores [Backups](./navigating-golden.md#git-settings) used to as the actual configurations.
 3. The [intended_path_template](./navigating-golden.md#application-settings) configuration parameter.
 4. The [backup_path_template](./navigating-golden.md#application-settings) configuration parameter.